alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 subtitle: Investigating when leaf buds appear within plants across Colorado
 ---

+I began this project a little over two years ago in hopes that it would be a quick, fun data investigation.
+Fast forward to now, (mostly) post-pandemic and one child later, and I'm finally pulling it out from the back burner and putting the finishing touches on it.
+It is by no means as polished or thorough as I would like it to be, but sometimes done is better than perfect.
+I've learned a lot about processing and analalyzing data in R since I began, so my code is an odd mix of current and not-so-current techniques.
+Hopefully there is a very small group of people that finds this interesting - on to more investigating!

 ## Questions

 For this project, I had three main questions I was interested in answering.